appsmithorg/appsmith-docs/website/docs/reference/widgets/input.md

 <dd>

 This property controls whether the widget is displayed with a loading animation.
 When enabled, the widget shows a skeletal animation during the loading process.
 Additionally, you can control it through JavaScript by clicking on the <code>JS</code> next to the property.
-By default, the Animate Loading property is set to `true`.
+The default value for the property is `true`.

 </dd>